top of page

 Introduction

-Although HDB’s intension to curb the overzealously high bids in government shop tenders is a praiseworthy one, the requirement for retail shop tenants to bid for a 6-year lease, instead of a 3-year one, would not necessarily result in prudent bidding in future HDB rental shop tenders.
+Although HDB’s intension to curb the overzealous high bids in government shop tenders is a praiseworthy one, the requirement for retail shop tenants to bid for a 6-year lease, instead of a 3-year one, would not necessarily result in prudent bidding in future HDB rental shop tenders.

 Like the Government Land Sale (GLS) tenders, the HDB shop tender will be awarded to the bidder who submit the highest bid.
 There is no silver medal for second place.
 Such tender process will encourage aggressive bidding among a handful of bidders even during normal market condition.